CraftyDH/PyZIP/README.md

 # PyZIP
-A Python command line implementation of ZIP using only std.
+A Python command line implementation of ZIP using only std libraries.

 ## Supports
 Currently PyZIP supports compression and uncompression using DEFLATE and BZip2.

+PyZip currently is verified to run on windows with python 3.9.
+As this project uses os abtractions it should work on any os.
+The zip output has been tested with windows explorer and 7zip as such it should would with any zip compatible program.

 ## Usage
 ### To add a file to an archive